TuomoKareoja/cookiecutter-kaggle-dvc/README.md

 ├── README.md          <- The top-level README for developers using this project ├── data
 │   ├── external       <- Data from third party sources
-│   ├── interim        <- Intermediate data that has been transformed │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
+│   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │